OHBA-analysis/Gohil2025_AgeEffectsRSNs/README.md

-# Age and Cognitive Performance Effects in Electrophysiological Resting-State Networks
+# Effects of age on resting-state cortical networks

 Scripts for reproducing the results in [Gohil et al. (2024)]().